dineshkummarc/mvc.js/README.md

 ** Defining dependencies **

 mvc.js uses a form of dependency injection to define requirements between objects.
-This is done in views by creating a requirements property on the view object, which contains an array of string references to registered objects.
-Each of these dependencies is then added on to the mediator object so the you can interact with it as needed.
+This is done by defining properties on the view object with a string value of '__inject__'.
+Each of these dependencies are then replaced by the required dependencies if an object has been registered with the same key.

 In this example a model is registered which a view then defines as a dependency and directly interacts with.